 I was raised to believe that excellence is the best deterrent to racism or sexism.
 And that’s how I operate my life, Oprah Winfrey.

 There is a current cultural trend of “political correctness” which claims that significant gender differences do not exist.
-Therefore, it is believed that pretending there are no important gender differences, we will achieve more equality and prevent discrimination, and even violence.
+Therefore, it is believed that pretending there are no important gender differences, we will achieve more equality, prevent discrimination and even violence.

 Let me tell you, I don’t think this is true.
-However, it is very important to avoid sexist language and behaviour
+Do not get me wrong, it is very important to avoid sexist language and behaviour and, more specifically:

 If you use sexist jokes, proverbs or remarks, pin up sexually explicit photos in your workplace or have them as your desktop and phone background, you are not only being distasteful, but you are making your female friends, employees or colleagues feel uncomfortable.
 You are creating a hostile environment for women, you are complicating your communication and hindering your personal, social and professional relationships with them.
 Consequently, be aware of the importance of language and try to avoid gender pitfalls.

 - Mass media and publicity help to perpetuate gender inequality.
-Men are usually depicted as more active, competent, and valued than women in a number of activities.
-On the contrary, women are shown in passive or supporting roles.
+Men were usually depicted as more active, competent, and valued than women in a number of activities.
+On the contrary, women were shown in passive or supporting roles.

 - Use “inclusive” or “nonsexist” language, that is, gender neutral language.
 Avoid exclusive forms, such as: “If a student studies hard, he will succeed,” “The average student is worried about his grades,” etc., and choose inclusive alternatives: “If a student studies hard, he or she will succeed,” “If a student studies hard, s/he will succeed,” “The average student is worried about grades,” NCTE, Guidelines for Gender-Fair Use of Language.